sse magic quadrant

 Forcepoint (Bitglass)

 On the other hand, the leaders of the SSE Magic Quadrant share a few common characteristics as well.
-For one, they have strong marketing and sales outreach along with a clear vision and roadmap for the future.
+For one, they have strong marketing and sales outreach, a clear vision, and a roadmap for the future.
 This vision is essential because it allows enterprises to ensure their goals and strategies align with where their SSE vendor is headed.

 In addition, these solutions’ components are tightly integrated with a single, unified management platform for more accessible and efficient operation.
 Magic Quadrant leaders invest in and implement new security features frequently, bug-free, and with adequate documentation and support.
 That means customers can stay ahead of emerging security threats without worrying about breaking their existing setups.